 Here are the possible solutions to fix the “Available for specific video sites” error on Chromecast devices.

-Solution #2: Uninstall All Recent Updates
+Uninstall All Recent Updates

-1. Turn on your TV with the Chromecast device connected.
+1. Turn on your Google TV.

-2. Go to Settings > > Apps.
+2. Go to Settings Apps.

 3. Select System Apps.

-Solution #3: Updating Chromecast/Google Chrome to Latest Version
+Updating Chromecast to the Latest Version

 1. Turn on your TV with Chromecast connected.

-2. Go to Settings >> System >> About >> System Updates.
+2. Go to Settings System About System Updates.

-Solution #4: Adjusting Chrome Flags
+Adjusting Chrome Flags

 1. Open the Chrome browser on your Chromecast device.